 Are you looking for a speaker for your civic organization, veteran’s group, or community event?
 We offer free presentations about several subjects related to naval undersea history and technology.

 Presentations are typically 25–30 minutes in length and accompanied by a PowerPoint image slideshow.
-Please see the descriptions below to see which programs are available.
+Please see the descriptions below to learn which programs are available.

 We will do our best to support your event, depending on staff availability.
 Presentations arranged at least two weeks in advance will be easier to accommodate.
 To request a presentation, please contact our curator at NUM_curator@navy.mil or (360) 396-5517.